How to prepare for a winter road-trip in Scotland

 As someone who undertakes frequent Scottish road trips at all times of year I have had the misfortune of experiencing more than one winter weather setback.
 Having been stuck in snow blocked roads, caught behind road accidents and diverted by landslides I've learned a few techniques that have helped make life easier by careful planning to avoid similar situations and helping me survive endless hours in the car after been caught up in unavoidable incidents.
 As the weather starts to worsen I thought I would share with you some of my tips for planning and surviving a winter road trip in Scotland.

-Here are my five tips to help you plan ahead and potentially avoid any travel setbacks
+Here are my five other tips to help you plan ahead and potentially avoid any travel setbacks

-1. It goes without saying that your car should prepared and maintained for winter weather and if you are planning a long trip in a rural area then it is sensible to make sure you have a full tank of fuel as delays or diversions can lead to a longer than planned journey and petrol stations in rural areas can be hard to come by and have limited opening hours.
+1. if you are planning a long trip in a rural area then it is sensible to make sure you have a full tank of fuel as delays or diversions can lead to a longer than planned journey and petrol stations in rural areas can be hard to come by and have limited opening hours.
+It is useful to make a note of petrol and garage locations along your route in case you do encounter any problems.

 2. Check the weather forecast not just for your destination but also your intended route as the conditions in Scotland can be dramatically different even over short distances.
 Before setting off I always check the Traffic Scotland website for any incidents or road closures and I personally recommend downloading the Traveline App which will keep you up to date with all road and transport information.